rubenrtorrado/NLP/README.md

   a) state (EnSen, DecSen)
   b) reward BLUE similarity metric
   c) terminal state End Of Sentence
-2) Propose and implement new architecture for the Deep Q Network to select the best action.
+2) Explore and implement new architecture for the Deep Q Network to select the best action.
 3) Test DQN, Prioritized Dueling DQN and A3C